Bonn93/atlassian-kubernetes/README.md

 You may need to increase the max_connections on this deployment later on to scale each statefulset.
 This can be done by editing the postgres.conf on the NFS volume backing it, delete the pod and let the replicaset recreate a new pod for this service.
 Or tuning your SQL instance.

-# Jira Data Center is now working via v1/statefulSets!
+# Jira Software Data Center & Service Desk is now working via v1/statefulSets!
 * You must use an external database
 * You must have an NFS or ReadWriteMany supported PVC ( NFS, GlusterFS etc )
 * The application must be configured and setup prior to scaling the deployment